Molex to close Irish subsidiary in Shannon with loss of 500 jobs

 “Announcing our intention to close this facility is very difficult due to its impact on our employees, and the deep ties Molex has with the region and its people having operated in Shannon since 1971,” it said.

-Parent company Koch Industries recently highlighted the damaging impact tariffs could have on the company.
+Established nearly 50 years ago, Shannon was Molex’s first European facility and has been a lynchpin of the local economy.
+Most of the staff are from the mid-west region.

-“Molex must now pay significant additional tariffs on US imports from China, as well as any products it exports to China from the US,” it said.
-“Those costs must be passed on to the consumers who buy new smart phones, vehicles, appliances or rely on advanced medical equipment.”
-The group has been laying off employees at various locations in the US.
+IDA Ireland said it would continue to work with the company to market the Shannon site to potential investors.
+“Securing investment for Clare and the Midwest region is a continuing priority for IDA Ireland,” it said.

-Minister for Business, Enterprise and Innovation, Heather Humphreys said she was bitterly disappointed by the news. “ My immediate thoughts are with the workers and their families at what is a very difficult time for them and for the wider Shannon area,” she said.
+Minister for Business Heather Humphreys said she was bitterly disappointed by the news. “ My immediate thoughts are with the workers and their families at what is a very difficult time for them and for the wider Shannon area,” she said.

-Minister Humphreys said she has spoken with the company’s global chief executive who had expressed his deep regret at the decision, particularly given the firm’s long history in Shannon and the role its workers there have had in its success.
+Ms Humphreys said she had spoken with the company’s chief executive who had expressed his deep regret at the decision.

 “He unfortunately made clear that, while the decision was made very reluctantly, it is irreversible,” she said, and “explained it was a global decision made on the basis that 75 per cent of the product they manufacture in the Shannon plant is at end of life.”